tungstenfabric/tf-dev-env/README.md

 ## Customizing dev-env container

-There are several options to change standard behaviour of `tf-developer-sandbox` container:
+There are several options to change standard behaviour of `tf-dev-sandbox` container:

 - Attach external sources to container
 - Use external docker registry to store TF container images